We left Granada in the fog. It was a hair-raising

 through safely to great applause.
 After crossing the mountains we stopped

-first at Antequera, the location of some neolithic archeological remains,
+first at Antequera, the location of neolithic archeological remains,

 then proceeded to Ronda, a striking city built across a dramatic ravine.

-After lunch there, we had an uneventful ride to our hotel on the Costa del
+After lunch, we had an uneventful ride to our hotel on the Costa del

-Sol, where we would spend two final nights in Spain before our crossing
+Sol, where we would spend two final nights in Spain before crossing

-Since Pepe accomplished a heroic feat by bringing us safely through
+Since Pepe accomplished a heroic feat by bringing us through

 the foggy mountains (seriously, we've made a lot of hairy bus trips,